 For many students, the sunny months of summer break are an important time to work between semesters.
 Some extra money from a summer job can help pay off tuition or student loans, and summer work experience can load a resume with great skills.

-Finding a summer job during the summer can be a stressful task for many high school and college students, and the coronavirus pandemic has only made it more difficult.
+Finding a summer job during the summer can be a stressful task for many high school and college students, and during the past two years, the coronavirus pandemic only made it more difficult.